dt-mark/isn_project_checkers/README.md

 # ISN Checkers Project

-This is is a personal project, for which we won't be accepting any pull requests.
+This is a personal project.
+Because of that, we appreciate your interest, but we won't be accepting any pull requests.
 If you found this randomly and want to know what we're doing, it's a checkers game, complete with AI.

 Please: